Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-7 m. sun till half shadow hardy between -20/-23°C

-Phyllostachys parvifolia (picture above right) Striking and very hardy giant with small glossy leaves and thick canes with white rings.
-It is called the Phyllostachys pubescens for colder regions.
+Phyllostachys parvifolia (picture above right) Striking and very hardy giant with small glossy leaves, thick canes with white rings.
+It is the best choice in giant bamboos for colder regions.

 Height 6-10 m.+ sun till half shadow hardy between -20/-23°C